YuukanOO/uniformcss.com/docs/customization/theme-settings.md

 ## Theme Settings

-The `theme` setting specifies global theme related settings such as sizing units, fonts, and colors.
-Theme settings are a powerful and easy way to customize Uniform CSS to match your product and design.
-Many of the theme settings are shared across multiple related CSS properties such as `background-color` and `color`.
+The `theme` setting are a set of values that are shared across multiple properties or specific to your project such as, sizing units, fonts, and colors.
+Theme settings are a powerful and easy way to customize Uniform CSS to match your brand and design.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}